Sush1090/CarnotCycles.jl/docs/src/Optimization.md

-We would like to know the optimum pressure at source, mass fraction, pressure ratio, super heat temperature and sub cool temperature, for given set of parameters.
+We would like to know the optimal pressure at source, mass fraction, pressure ratio, super heat temperature and sub cool temperature, for given set of parameters.

 ```julia
 function ORC(x,p)